m4l1c1ou5/m4l1c1ou5/README.md

 ## 📫 Let's Connect

-If you're into DevEx, infra automation, or just love clean backend architecture — feel free to connect!
+If you're into DevEx, Infra, or just love clean backend architecture — feel free to connect!